Registered by the International Yoga Federation and the European Yoga Alliance

 There will be plenty of opportunity during the course for trial teaching of individual poses,

-as well as of an entire yoga class.
+as well as a short and a full-length yoga class.

 It is important to make sure that you have time during the year for study, reading,